samthomson/eden-test/README.md

 - simiarly I did *not* calculate the tx size from inputs/outputs as that would be more complex (I believe diff tx types affect this a bit) and prob outwith the scope of this task - but happy to go further on this if need be.
 - I used weight / 4, and not size, for the tx size in calculating satsPerVbyte, which I believe is safer for segwit and legacy txs - this is an area I not 100% on and would be keen to discuss (or if in reality, research more thoroughly first)
 - we're only interested in mainnet txs
+- I determine coinbase txs by asserting there were no prevout inputs to a tx - this of course depends on the api tx data being complete (and not simply missing that tx's input).
+Another idea could be to check the whole block of the tx, to see tx position.

 ## setup and run